turingschool-examples/frontend-mod-1-prework/day_4/README.md

 ## Functions & Return

 1. Read page 88, and pages 90 through 94 from the JAVASCRIPT & JQUERY: interactive front-end web development book.
-1. Read page 98 from the JAVASCRIPT & JQUERY book and then work through the `functions-and-variables.js` to learn more about variable scoping and mutation.
+1. Read page 98 from the JAVASCRIPT & JQUERY book and then work through the `functions-and-variables.js` file in the day_4/exercises directory to learn more about variable scoping and mutation.
 1. Read about Javscript return statements: [What is a Return Statement?](https://codeburst.io/javascript-what-is-the-return-statement-97d8b11a1a0c).

 1. Work through the `functions.js` file in the day_4/exercises directory.